 Output data are formatted in a specific optimized fashion for each JMODE setting.
+When the DDC is not used (decimation = 1) the 12-bit offset binary values are mapped into octets.
+For the DDC mode, the 16-bit values (15-bit complex data plus 1 overrange bit) are mapped into octets.
 The following tables show the specific mapping formats for a single frame.
 In all mappings the tail bits (T) are 0 (zero).
-In 表 12 to 表 17, the single-channel format samples are defined as Sn, where n is the sample number within the frame.
-In the dual-channel output formats, the samples are defined as An and Bn, where An are samples from channel A and Bn are samples from channel B. All samples are formatted as MSB first, LSB last.
+In 表 21 to 表 38, the single-channel format samples are defined as Sn, where n is the sample number within the frame.
+In the dual-channel real output formats (DDC bypass and decimate-by-2), the samples are defined as An and Bn, where An are samples from channel A and Bn are samples from channel B. In the complex output formats (decimate-by-4, decimate-by-8, decimate-by-16), the samples are defined as Aln, AQn, Bln and BQn, where Aln and AQn are the in-phase and quadrature-phase samples of channel B. All samples are formatted as MSB first, LSB last.